 Competitors may infringe our patents, or we may be required to defend against claims of infringement.
 In addition, our patents also may become involved in inventorship, priority, validity or unenforceability disputes.
 To counter or defend against such claims can be expensive and time consuming.
 We may not prevail in any lawsuits that we initiate, and the damages or other remedies awarded, if any, may not be commercially meaningful.
 For example, in an infringement proceeding, a court may decide that a patent owned by us is invalid or unenforceable.
-There is also the risk that, even if the validity of these patents is upheld, the court will refuse to stop the third party on the ground that such third party's activities do not infringe our owned patents, including finding that the other party's use of our patented technology falls under the safe harbor to patent infringement under 35 U.S.C. § 271(e)(1).
+There is also the initiate, and the damages or other remedies awarded, if any, may not be commercially meaningful.
+For example, in an infringement activities do not infringe our owned patents, including finding that the other party's use of our patented technology falls under the safe harbor to patent infringement under 35 U.S.C. § 271(e)(1).
 Even if resolved in our favor, these lawsuits are expensive and would consume time and other resources, including distracting our personnel from their normal responsibilities.
 In addition, there could be public announcements of the results of hearings, motions, or other interim proceedings or developments, and if securities analysts or investors perceive these results to be negative, it could have a substantial adverse effect on the price of our common stock.
-Such litigation or proceedings could substantially increase our operating losses and reduce the resources available for development activities or any future sales, marketing, or distribution activities.
-We may not have sufficient financial or other resources to conduct such litigation or proceedings adequately.
+Such litigation or proceedings adequately.
 Some of our competitors may be able to sustain the costs of such litigation or proceedings more effectively than we can because of their greater financial resources and more mature and developed intellectual property portfolios.
-Uncertainties resulting from the initiation and continuation of patent litigation or other proceedings could have a material a
+Uncertainties resulting from the initiation and continuation of patent litigation or other proceedings could have a material adverse effect on our ability to compete in the marketplace.